 This breakfast pie really is the ultimate bacon and egg pie to me!
-I shared another breakfast pie on the blog before, which you can check out right here.
+I shared another breakfast pie on the blog before, my mushroom, bacon and egg pie.
 This pie is even better because,

 - You get the best of both egg worlds – hearty full-boiled eggs, and juicy scrambled eggs.

 - Delicious, smoky chunks of bacon in every single bite.